 - A visit to and walking tour of Mazkeret Batya, one of the first modern agricultural settlements and the scene of a dramatic showdown and bitter controversy during the Shemita year of 5649 (1889).
 This tour enables an understanding of the historical circumstances and difficult dilemmas that led to the controversial Heter Mechira

 - A visit to a Shemita-observing farm; one in which the fields are either left completely fallow, or managed according to Shemita laws under the Otzar Bet Din system, or where vegetables are grown in permissible ways on special detached surfaces (Matza Menutak) inside greenhouses

 Hirhurei Shemita, a very important Hebrew-language article written by my esteemed teacher Rabbi Aharon Lichtenstein zt”l, in 1972, prior to his first Shemita after immigrating to Israel.
 He laments our contemporary need to employ various halachic loopholes to avoid completely observing the mitzvah.
-Food for thought whether we have moved any closer to the ideal in the 42 years since the article was written.
+Food for thought as to whether we have moved any closer to the ideal in the 50 or so years since the article was written….